Setting Up the ProfitMetrics Profit Variable in Server-Side GTM

 - Leave Conversion value and Transaction ID blank.

-- Make sure the tag is set to read these fields from the incoming event data automatically.
+- Make sure the tag is set to read these fields from the incoming event data automatically (they normally do this by default with a standard Google Analytics event stream format).

 By the time the tag fires, the transformation has already replaced the event's value with the calculated profit, so the tag reports profit instead of revenue.
 The Profit variable resolves once per request, so multiple tags reading it in the same request receive the same value without triggering a second calculation.